MinaProtocol/snark-challenge/docs/index.markdown

 # Start here

 Welcome to the SNARK Challenge!
 By participating, you're joining researchers, engineers, students, and hackers from around the world to try and improve the world's cryptography commons.
-Along the way, you'll learn about zk-SNARKs, a cutting-edge cryptographic primitive that's being used widely in blockchain and cryptocurrency applications, numerical algorithms, and high performance computing.
+Along the way, you'll learn about zk-SNARKs, a cutting-edge cryptographic primitive that's being used widely in blockchain and cryptocurrency applications.
+You'll also implement numerical algorithms on high performance computing platforms.

 This page is meant to be your jumping-off point to start the challenge.
 It's split into three sections: